dentarg/auth0-blog/_posts/authenticate-firebase-with-auth0.markdown

 ## <span id="firebase-auth0"></span>Firebase and Auth0

-Firebase is
+**[Firebase](https://firebase.google.com)** is a mobile and web application development platform.
+Firebase was acquired by Google in 2014, and continues to be developed under the Google umbrella.
+Firebase provides NoSQL databases ([RTDB, or Realtime Database](https://firebase.google.com/docs/database/) and [Cloud Firestore, in beta at the time of writing](https://firebase.google.com/docs/firestore/)) hosted in the cloud and connected using web sockets to provide realtime capabilities to apps.

-Auth0 is
+**[Auth0](https://auth0.com)** is a cloud-based platform that provides authentication and authorization as a service.
+As an authentication provider, Auth0 enables developers to easily implement and customize login and authorization security for their apps.

 ### Choosing Auth0 + Firebase Authentication

-One great question that you might be asking is: why would we implement Auth0 with custom tokens in Firebase instead of sticking with [Firebase's built-in authentication](https://firebase.google.com/docs/auth/) by itself?
+If you're already familiar with Firebase's offerings, you might be asking: why would we implement Auth0 with custom tokens in Firebase instead of sticking with [Firebase's built-in authentication](https://firebase.google.com/docs/auth/) by itself?

 Firstly, there is an important distinction to make here.
 Using Auth0 to secure Firebase does not mean you are _not_ using Firebase auth.
-Firebase has a [custom auth approach](https://firebase.google.com/docs/auth/web/custom-auth) that allows developers to integrate their preferred authentication solution _with_ Firebase auth.
+Firebase has a [custom authentication approach](https://firebase.google.com/docs/auth/web/custom-auth) that allows developers to integrate their preferred identity solution _with_ Firebase auth.
 This approach enables developers to implement Firebase auth so that it functions seamlessly with proprietary systems or other authentication providers.

 There are many potential reasons we might want to integrate Auth0 with Firebase authentication.
 Alternatively, there are scenarios where using basic Firebase auth by itself could suffice.
 Let's explore.